YanbinLin94/An-Imitation-Learning-Method-with-Multi-Virtual-Agents-for-Microgrid-Energy-Optimization/README.md

 ### Example of Data Generation

-Here is an example to generate data for the latter implementation of our proposed MVIL method.
+Here is an example to generate data for the latter implementation of our proposed **MAIL** method.